-RS138 Missions in the Catholic Church (3) Spring From Gregory the Great and his concept of mission, through the expansions of Christianity through Europe and into missions in the modern day, this course will examine the changing face and meaning of mission and conversion, its relationship to colonization and oppression as well as its strengths and the way in which the Church has grown and evolved due to its movement out into the world.
+RS138 Missions in the Catholic Church (3)

+From Gregory the Great and his concept of mission, through the expansions of Christianity through Europe and into missions in the modern day, this course will examine the changing face and meaning of mission and conversion, its relationship to colonization and oppression as well as its strengths and the way in which the Church has grown and evolved due to its movement out into the world.

-RS140A Liberation Theologies [CDiv] (3) Spring This class will focus on theologies which strive to liberate oppressed and marginalized peoples, including Liberation Theology in Latin America, Dalit Theology in India, Feminist and Black Theology.
+RS140A Liberation Theologies [CDiv] (3)

+This class will focus on theologies that strive to liberate oppressed and marginalized peoples, including Liberation Theology in Latin America, Dalit Theology in India, and Feminist and Black Theology.

-RS142 Discovering Values (3) Spring (alternate years) The questions addressed by this course are two; namely, "What are the values running your life?" and "What difference does it make to have religious values?"
-The course will explore the origin of values, what is the valuing process, and how it affects behavior.
-Some values clarification techniques will be used to identify the values operating in the students.
-How "religious values" influence perceptions of life, suffering and death will be discussed.
-Perceptions of reality and the transcendent will be explored from the perspective of Christian, Jewish, and Islamic traditions.
+RS142 Discovering Values (3)

+The questions addressed by this course are two; namely, "What are the values running your life?" and "What difference does it make to have religious values?"
+The course explores the origin of values, what is the valuing process, and how it affects behavior.
+Some values clarification techniques are used to identify the values operating in the students.
+How "religious values" influence perceptions of life, suffering, and death will be discussed.
+Perceptions of reality and the transcendent are explored from the perspective of Christian, Jewish, and Islamic traditions.
 The objective of the course is to help students become aware of the origin of their own behavior and how it reflects their real values.
 Cross-listed with SO142 and PY142.

-RS149T Teaching Assistant (1-3) Fall, Spring Offers an opportunity for outstanding Religious Studies majors to earn credit for assisting instructors may be arranged.
+RS149T Teaching Assistant (1-3)

+Offers an opportunity for outstanding Religious Studies majors to earn credit for assisting instructors may be arranged.
 Three units may be used as upper-division elective units in the major.
 Satisfies one unit of Career Development Requirement.

-RS154 Voices in Christian Spirituality (3) Fall (Evening) Reading the Desert Mothers and Fathers, Augustine's Confessions, medieval mystics, Teresa of Avila, and modern spiritual leaders, this course will explore the evolution of a personal spirituality in the Christian life.
-How do these authors form their personal spirituality, their connection to God and a better understanding of themselves?
+RS154 Voices in Christian Spirituality (3)

+Reading the Desert Mothers and Fathers, Augustine's Confessions, medieval mystics, Teresa of Avila, and modern spiritual leaders, this course explores the evolution of a personal spirituality in the Christian life.
+How do these authors form their personal spirituality, their connection to God, and a better understanding of themselves?
 How do they then relate this inner spirituality to the world around them?

-RS165 Religions of the World [CDiv] (3) Fall, Spring Focuses on a critical survey of world religions, exploring the beliefs, rituals, sacred texts, and ethical ideals of representative religious manifestations of the past and present.
+RS165 Religions of the World [CDiv] (3)

+Focuses on a critical survey of world religions, exploring the beliefs, rituals, sacred texts, and ethical ideals of representative religious manifestations of the past and present.
 Covers characteristic traits and patterns in tribal, imperial, naturalistic, mystical, and national religions.
 Examines the role assigned to women by world religions and the importance given to building a just and peaceful society.

-RS168A Art History: Medieval (3) Spring '05 Cross-listed with AR168A.
-See Art listings, page 79, for course description.
+RS168A Art History: Medieval (3)

+Cross-listed with AR168A.
+See Art listings, page 78, for course description.

-RS168B Art History: Art and Religion of the Far East [CDiv] (3) Spring '06 Cross-listed with AR168B.
-See Art listings, page 79, for course description.
+RS168B Art History: Art and Religion of the Far East [CDiv] (3)

+Cross-listed with AR168B.
+See Art listings, page 78, for course description.

-RS181 Islam and the West [CDiv] (3) Summer Cross-listed with HY181 and PS181.
-See History listings, page 249, for course description.
+RS181 Islam and the West [CDiv] (3)

+Cross-listed with HY181 and PS181.
+See History listings, page 240, for course description.

-RS184 Philosophy of Religion (3) Spring '05 Cross-listed with PL184.
-See Philosophy listings, page 116, for course description.
+RS184 Philosophy of Religion (3)

+Cross-listed with PL184.
+See Philosophy listings, page 110, for course description.